-Perception expressed by workers' representatives at the time of the study (2001 and 2002), of the effects associated with the adoption of the 7x3/7x4 scheme, with its implications regarding the reduction of rest, the possibilities of autonomous use of their free time and the effects on family life.
+Perception of psychosocial Perception expressed by workers' representatives at the time of the study (2001 impact on employees due and 2002), of the effects associated with the adoption of the 7x3/7x4 scheme, with to changes in working its implications regarding the reduction of rest, the possibilities of autonomous use conditions (shifts). of their free time and the effects on family life.